 Often, causal domains are mechanical or electrical equipment.
-They are indicated by C in frame diagrams.
+They are indicated with a C in frame diagrams.
 Their actions and reactions are predictable.
 Thus, they can be controlled by other domains.
 An example is a motor, which can be switched on or off by other domains.
 Moreover, it can be determined if the motor turns left or right.
+The turning direction is a phenomenon controlled by the motor.

 Lexical domains "A lexical domain is a physical representation of data - that is, of symbolic phenomena.
-It combines causal and symbolic phenomena in a special way.
+It combines cause and symbolic phenomena in a special way.
 The causal properties allow the data to be written and read."